noloader/cryptopp-autotools/README.md

 The initial `Makefile.am` and `configure.ac` were shamelessly ripped from Debian.
 Many thanks to László Böszörményi for his work on the files and allowing us to use them as a starting point.
 Nick Bowler and Mathieu Lirzin from the Automake mailing list were extremely helpful in porting our requirements to Automake.

+There is a wiki page available that discusses Autotools and the Crypto++ project files in more detail at [Autotools](https://www.cryptopp.com/wiki/Autotools).

 The Autotools files are a work in progress, so use it at your own risk.
 The head notes in `configure.ac` and `makefile.am` list some outstanding items.
 Please feel free to make pull requests to fix problems.

 # Workflow